 Keratoconus is an ectatic disorder of the cornea characterized by thinning and protrusion; it causes irregular astigmatism which is not correctable with spectacles.
-It can be either an iatrogenic or an inheritable disease, with numerous risk factors and potential causes.
+It has numerous risk factors and potential causes.
 It is typically bilateral, but the two eyes may progress at different rates and not all patients progress at the same rate.
 If left unmanaged, keratoconus may change the shape of the cornea and be visually disabling.
 It tends to afflict younger patients and is documented to significantly impair their quality of life.